-Approval of the Legislative Capital Improvement Budget Request for 1995-97, Exhibit II-A, is recommended.
+On a motion by Mr. Swan, seconded by Mrs. Torain, the Legislative Capital Improvement Budget Request for 1995-97, Exhibit II-A, was approved.
+(The document is retained in official Board files.)

-The capital request will consist of two new construction projects (General Purpose Classroom Building and Physical Services Building Addition), two special repair and rehabilitation projects (Administrative Services Building Renovation and Science Center Laboratory Renovation), and general repair and rehabilitation and infrastructure funding.
+The capital request consists of two new construction projects (General Purpose Classroom Building and Physical Services Building Addition), two special repair and rehabilitation projects (Administrative Services Building Renovation and Science Center Laboratory Renovation), and general repair and rehabilitation and infrastructure funding.
 The Capital Budget Request is included in Exhibit II-A.